mojaloop/mini-loop/README.md

 ## Notes:
 - the mini-loop scripts output messages to help guide your deployment , please pay attention to these messages
-- other versions of ubuntu and other linux OS's are being tested at this time and will not work "nicely"
+- other versions of ubuntu and other linux OS's are being tested at this time and sadly currently will not work "nicely"
 - each of the scripts has a -h flag to show params and give examples of how to use and customise
-- helm chart modification is enabled by providing your own values file, simply change the help deploy command in the  01_install_miniloop.sh to point to your customised values i.e. alter the -f value in the line `helm install $RELEASE_NAME --wait --timeout $TIMEOUT_SECS  --namespace "$NAMESPACE"  mojaloop/mojaloop --version $MOJALOOP_VERSION -f $ETC_DIR/miniloop_values.yaml `
+- helm chart modification is enabled by providing your own values file, simply change the `helm deploy` command in the  01_install_miniloop.sh to point to your customised values i.e. alter the -f value in the line `helm install $RELEASE_NAME --wait --timeout $TIMEOUT_SECS  --namespace "$NAMESPACE"  mojaloop/mojaloop --version $MOJALOOP_VERSION -f $ETC_DIR/miniloop_values.yaml `
-- mini-loop 2.0 deploys a single node kubernetes environment , this might change in the future
+- mini-loop 2.0 currently deploys a single node kubernetes environment.
 - reading the scripts can be a useful way to learn about both kubernetes (microk8s) and mojaloop deployment.
-As well as the automation the scripts are intended to provide a starting point, for further customisation.
+- The the scripts are intended to provide a starting point, for further customisation.
 For instance it should be easy for the user to add extra nodes to the microk8s cluster or as mentioned above to modify the mojaloop configuration etc.
-- please note that the installation adds the /etc/hosts entries for the endpoints configured in the $ETC_DIR/miniloop_values.yaml file if you use different values you will have to adjust the /etc/hosts endpoints
+- please note that the installation adds the /etc/hosts entries for the endpoints configured in the $ETC_DIR/miniloop_values.yaml file if you use different values you will likely have to adjust the /etc/hosts endpoints

 ## notable changes in mini-loop v2.0
 - re-worked all the scripts to function in any running ubuntu enviroment as described above
-- updated to Mojaloop v13.1.1
+- updated to default to Mojaloop v13.1.1
 - updated K8s version to v1.20.x
 - removed all automation that created the ubuntu enviromnent, this is now left to the user.
 It became obvious that the utility of mini-loop install would be far improved by making this change
-- removed the script to run the testing toolkit, instead `helm test` is utilised and the user guided as how to run helm test from the mini-loop scripts
+- removed the script to run the testing toolkit, currently `helm test` is utilised and the user guided as how to run helm test from the mini-loop scripts

 ## FAQ